PushpaDendage/angular-training/README.md

 - Component Communication and Interation
 - Diff Ways of Component Communiacation

+### Angular HttpClient
+- What are REST API's
+- Integrating Angular Application with REST API

 ### Pipes
 - Use of pipes
 - Building our own angular pipe